MakeSchool-Tutorials/Makestagram-Swift-V2/P0-Getting-Started/content.md

 slug: getting-started
 ---

-Throughout this tutorial you will build a photo sharing app that is similar to the popular app  [Instagram](https://instagram.com/).
+During this tutorial you will build a photo sharing app that is similar to the popular app [Instagram](https://instagram.com/).
 After finishing the *Make School Notes* tutorial you should have a good understanding of the basics of iOS development.

 In this tutorial we will touch many advanced iOS development topics, including how to use [Parse](https://parse.com) to build a backend for your app.

-Here are the most important things you will learn throughout this tutorial:
+Here are the most important things you will learn:

 - How to define a data model using Parse
 - How to implement a login using Parse and Facebook